Restaurant operators have long struggled with rectifying the imbalance of traditional gratuity policies.

 Leaving 18% is a sign of approval for some diners who typically leave just 15%.
 Meanwhile, those who usually tip 20% may leave an 18% gratuity to indicate mild disappointment.
 Trying to figure out what guests are trying to communicate through their tips is pure guesswork, says Rudolf.

 As a result, Per Se devised a service-included model, which raised the overall price of its set menu offerings.
 According to Rudolf, this model gives operators greater control over their purse strings.
 The system means Per Se can provide cooks with higher hourly wages, and increase salaries for their best servers and managers – thus reducing restaurant staff turnover.

 “I know most restaurateurs are fearful of change,” says Rudolf, “but implementing the right change can improve the entire ecosystem of your business.”

 At the Basque-inspired Huertas in New York, managing partner Nate Adler took a similar approach in late 2015, dropping tips altogether while raising prices on individual items across his menu.
 The key, he says, is to carefully calibrate menu prices without turning off diners.
 Popular items, like his grilled octopus, might be bumped up $5, while others may go up only $1 or $2.

-The goal is to bring in an additional 22.5 percent in revenue.
-A portion of the revenue is divided between the front and back of the house staff like a tip jar, sidestepping any laws prohibiting servers’ tips from being distributed to noncustomer-facing employees.
+The goal is to bring in an additional 22.5% in revenue.
+A portion of the revenue is divided between the front-and back-of-house staff like a tip jar, sidestepping any laws prohibiting servers’ tips from being distributed to noncustomer-facing employees.